ysyk2021/the-repeating-revolution-transforming-business-through-regular-assessment/src/chapter-4-1.md

-Chapter 4: Implementing the Repeating Revolution: Collecting Data and Analysis for Assessment
+Collecting Data and Analysis for Assessment
 =============================================================================================

 Introduction